Pope Francis, voice for the poor who transformed the Catholic Church, dies on Easter Monday

 Meloni said the pope “asked the world, once again, for the courage to change direction, to follow a path that ‘does not destroy, but cultivates, repairs, protects,’” adding that she will “walk in this direction.”

-Milei has clashed with the pope in the past over his country’s economic policies.
+Milei had clashed with the pope over his country’s economic policies.
 On Monday, he said their differences “seem minor today.”

 Britain’s King Charles said the pope will be “remembered for his compassion, his concern for the unity of the Church and for his tireless commitment to the common causes of all people of faith, and to those of goodwill who work for the benefit of others.”